SaidM96/Authentication/README.md

 # Authentication
-Authentication and authorization using passport-local - JWT
+a small project with nestjs , it about creating users with the help of docker , postgres then  Authenticate them  using passport-local - JWT